lavenderca/TSScall/README.md

 Within the /utils directory are scripts for annotation of TSScall results.
 Additional scripts may be present in the /utils directory; these scripts may be under development or designed for niche functions.

-We recommend follow-up analysis with TSSclassify to related called TSSs to gene models.
+We recommend follow-up analysis with TSSclassify to associate called TSSs with gene models.

 ### TSSclassify